Canadian government to outline new priorities next month

-OTTAWA The Canadian government will outline its policy priorities for the second half of its four-year mandate on October 16, after delaying the start of Parliament by a month.
+OTTAWA, Sept 11 The Canadian government will outline its policy priorities for the second half of its four-year mandate on Oct.
+16, after delaying the start of Parliament by a month.

 "We're going to be focused on jobs and the economy and growth," Vallee said.